A Place for Mom

 SHARE THE ARTICLE

-Danny Szlauderbach is a managing editor at A Place for Mom, where he's written or reviewed more than 250 articles covering a wide range of senior care topics, from veterans benefits and home health services to innovations in memory care.
+Danny Szlauderbach is a video producer and former Managing Editor at A Place for Mom, where he's written or reviewed hundreds of articles covering a wide range of senior living topics, from veterans benefits and home health services to innovations in memory care.
 Since 2010, his editing work has spanned several industries, including education, technology, and financial services.
 He’s a member of ACES: The Society for Editing and earned a degree in journalism from the University of Kansas.

 The information contained on this page is for informational purposes only and is not intended to constitute medical, legal or financial advice or create a professional relationship between A Place for Mom and the reader.
 Always seek the advice of your health care provider, attorney or financial advisor with respect to any particular matter, and do not act or refrain from acting on the basis of anything you have read on this site.
 Links to third-party websites are only for the convenience of the reader; A Place for Mom does not endorse the contents of the third-party sites.